History of coal mining: Early history

 During the first half of the 14th century coal began to be used for domestic heating in coal producing areas of Britain, as improvements were made in the design of domestic hearths.
 Edward III was the first king to take an interest in the coal trade of the north east, issuing a number of writs to regulate the trade and allowing the export of coal to Calais.
 The demand for coal steadily increased in Britain during the 15th century, but it was still mainly being used in the mining districts, in coastal towns or being exported to continental Europe.
 However, by the middle of the 16th century supplies of wood were beginning to fail in Britain and the use of coal as a domestic fuel rapidly expanded.

 In 1575, Sir George Bruce of Carnock of Culross, Scotland, opened the first coal mine to extract coal from a "moat pit" under the sea on the Firth of Forth.
 He constructed an artificial loading island into which he sank a 40 ft shaft that connected to another two shafts for drainage and improved ventilation.
 The technology was far in advance of any coal mining method in the late medieval period and was considered one of the industrial wonders of the age.

-During the 17th century a number of advances in mining techniques were made, such the use of test boring to find suitable deposits and chain pumps, driven by water wheels, to drain the collieries.
+During the 17th century a number of advances in mining techniques were made, such as the use of test boring to find suitable deposits and chain pumps, driven by water wheels, to drain the collieries.

 People who sold wood, or those who preferred the smell of wood smoke to coal smoke, opposed the transition in England from wood to coal.
 One name these opponents gave to the new fuel was "the devil's excrement."
 If the coal had a high sulfur content, such a description was quite apt.